Cycling is not just a hobby.

 I think that’s cool and all but does that justify the hefty price tag?

-Well, considering most headlights with anything rechargeable is usually above the $50 mark, I think it is at the very least fair in price.
+Well, considering most headlights with anything rechargeable are usually above the $50 mark, I think it is at the very least fair in price.

 Beryl lights are perfect for commuters or anyone who wants to project a cool biker on the road that will impress other riders.